-This highlights a context for the phrase “travel broadens the mind”.
-Travel is an epiphany-friendly activity and a catalyst for growth; it synthesises the mindset, knowledge, and environment.
+Travel is an epiphany-friendly activity and a catalyst for growth—it synthesizes the mindset, knowledge, and environment.
 Besides the more tangible knowledge we gain about a country or a culture, the uncertainty that stems from being in an unfamiliar environment can also offer an ethereal benefit.
 Travel forces us into a whirlwind of decisive and immediate action, reminding us that the current situation is not the only option open to us.
 It accentuates our innate talent in planning, creating, connecting, and flourishing.
 It reminds us to stretch ourselves and push ourselves just a little bit more as our potential is not set in stone.

-After reading his article, it’s easy to see the brilliance of Richard.
-He is more than the father of modern adventure travel, he is also an exemplar of abundance and a mentor to many.
+His latest article on The Huffington Post is a perennially elevating read.
+It’s easy to see the brilliance of Richard.
+He is more than the father of modern adventure travel; he is also an exemplar of abundance and a mentor to many.